ERA-2022/PerSeO/README.md

 2. ### **Requirements**
     _Things you need to set up before executing the script._
-*   [Requirements file](requirements.txt) - Make sure to install all requirements from the requirements.txt file.
+*   [Requirements file](requirements.txt) - Install all requirements from the requirements.txt file.
     > **Note**
     > use _pip install -r requirements.txt_ in your cmd for install all requirements
 *   *Design_name.py* or *Design_name.aedt* - Add a file containing the geometric model for HFSS (Python file) to the model's folder located in the root folder.
-If the model is a .aedt file, add this file to the Ansoft folder located in the Documents folder (the default folder that creates HFSS). in both cases (.py or .aedt files), the name of the file must be equal to the project name.
+If the model is a .aedt file, add this file to the Ansoft folder located in the Documents folder (the default folder that creates HFSS) in both cases (.py or .aedt files), the file's name  must be equal to the project name.

     The following example exposes a part of a python file with a dipole blade antenna geometry.
-Verify that the name of your file (.py or .aedt) is the same as the line responsible to define the project's name
+Verify that the name of your file (.py or .aedt) is the same as the line responsible for defining the project's name
 ```
 # ----------------------------------------------
 # Script Recorded by Ansys Electronics Desktop Student Version 2021.2.0